postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/uptime-monitors.md

 ### Viewing the uptime graph

-The **Uptime** graph shows that status of the monitored endpoint URL during the selected time period:
+The **Uptime** graph shows the status of the monitored endpoint URL during the selected time period:

 * **Up:** (Green) The URL is serving traffic and returning 2xx status codes within the expected response time (60 seconds or less).
 * **Down:** (Red) The URL is not serving traffic, is returning non-2xx status codes, or is exceeding the expected response time (more than 60 seconds).